The Demon of Brownsville Road: The book

 All charges associated with the incident would eventually be dropped but the paranormal activity in the house increased like a dam had been broken.
 Within a month Bob was at his wit's end and decided to contact the Catholic Church for help (the Cranmers were not Catholics at the time).
 The mayor of Pittsburgh, Tom Murphy, who was a personal friend of Cranmer, went to see the then Bishop of Pittsburgh, Donald Wuerl, to request the assistance of the Diocese.
 Wuerl would assign management of the case to Father Ron Lengwin who would eventually be assisted by several other priests and one lay person, Connie Valenti.
 Thus would begin a battle to cleanse the house from a demonic spirit that would take two years.
 Paranormal researchers from Penn State University would eventually become associated with the situation and would later move on to celebrity with a hit television show called Paranormal State.
 The group's leader (Ryan Buell) would later discuss the Cranmer house in an article for People Magazine.
 The Mel Gibson movie The Passion of the Christ is also presented in the book as playing a significant role in cleansing the house from the evil entity.

 The infestation of the house would come to an end in February 2006 and Cranmer would begin to write the story from notes that he had kept the next year.
 The book was released in 2014 with great media acclaim and Cranmer would be interviewed across the country.
 His reputation as a public official, combined with the involvement of other notable individuals; i.e. Mayor Thomas J. Murphy, Jr., Bishop Donald Wuerl, and Fr.
 Ronald Lengwin, added a foundation of credibility to the story while also attracting the attention of the Pittsburgh media.
 Cranmer had little to gain and his reputation to lose, yet he states that the story had to be told to verify that “Evil” does exist in the world.

 The manuscript was written by Cranmer and eventually reduced in size and rearranged by the professional author and editor Erica Manfred.
 She was the third of three writers employed by Cranmer as issues and conflicts kept arising which seemed intent on preventing the book from being published.
-The difficulties were so intense that Cranmer became convinced that Evil itself was fighting to keep the story from being told.